njaldea/nil/projects/gate/README.md

 `set_value` will only take effect on next `Core::run()` and will not automatically rerun the `Core`.

+### Edge Type

+Requirements of edge types to be used are the following:
+- has valid `std::equal_to<T>` compatibility
+- non-pointer type and non-reference type (due to ownership)
+- any smart pointer to const
+- any optional to const

+TODO: figure out how to detect pointer like objects and support them too.

 ## Directed Graph

 The graph suppored by the library is a directed graph.